opensourcedesign/opensourcedesign.github.io/README.md

 ### Social Media Announcements

-When a push to `master` adds a new file under `content/jobs/` (i.e. a submission PR was merged, or a maintainer committed a posting directly), the `job-announce.yml` workflow posts it to Mastodon and Bluesky using `.github/scripts/announce-jobs.mjs` - no third-party services involved.
+When a push to `main` adds a new file under `content/jobs/` (i.e. a submission PR was merged, or a maintainer committed a posting directly), the `job-announce.yml` workflow posts it to Mastodon and Bluesky using `.github/scripts/announce-jobs.mjs` - no third-party services involved.
 It waits for the job page to be live (the Hugo deploy runs in parallel), announces only fresh `status: searching` postings (dated within 14 days, so bulk imports and renames never spam the feeds), and caps posts per run.
 Posters can opt out on the job form (`announce_social: false` in front matter); older postings without that field are announced as before.

 Each platform is optional - configure its repo secrets to enable it: